What is edging? How to practice orgasm control for better sex

 What does edging do to testosterone?

 Some believe that delayed ejaculation might increase testosterone temporarily.
+But the fact of the matter is, edging, despite its multitude of benefits, is no testosterone hack.

 So, while some people might prefer abstinence, Dr. Killen explains that “there’s no strong evidence that abstaining from ejaculation for long periods of time improves testosterone levels, sperm, viability, or athletic performance.”